Mata (2006 film): Plot

+The introduction scene of the film involves all the characters are invited with Vedic hymns, "Asathoma Sadgamaya", which translates to "Lead me to the Truth".

 The characters are neglected by society, their quest for a societal status and food drives them to do all kinds of things to just remain in the training period as they want to avoid destitution.
-Givne that it is a multi-layered plot, the narrator (Jaggesh) infuses tit-bits of stories to the viewer and seamlessly weaves them with the main plot.
+Given that it is a multi-layered plot, the narrator (Jaggesh) infuses tit-bits of stories to the viewer and seamlessly weaves them with the main plot.
 For example, the comedy scenes involving Nagaraj Murthy as a desperate king, who wants to build a mausoleum for his wife, are hilarious and signifies the hold on making the audience waiting for the intuitiveness of the next scene.
-Sudarshan has given a great modification of a cool head who always emphasize Dharma, manager's role orchestrated by Sadananda, who is at his comical best.
+Sudarshan has given a modification of a cool head who always emphasize Dharma, manager's role orchestrated by Sadananda, who is at his comical best.

 The story progresses through the many travails of all the six apprentices, who fight for their place under the sun.
 This process takes them on a journey which transforms their previous meaningless lives into a completely different dimension.
 The plot also explores the many illegal activities that run behind the scenes in a mutt.

 In the end, Jaggesh and the others realize the true meaning of life, and they each adopt a profession best suited to their personality.
 Sister Martha is revealed to be a guardian angel for the financially ailing mutt when she donates a substantial amount of money for its betterment.
 The movie ends with Jaggesh thanking sister Martha, and Guruprasad and Sudarshan sharing a small but lively conversation about the outcome of the story.